Akaiko1/Cytologick/README.md

 #### Step 1: Prepare Your Annotated Data

 1. **Annotate slides** in [ASAP](https://computationalpathologygroup.github.io/ASAP/)
+   - Draw rectangles around groups of abnormal cells, label those as 'rect_N' where N is rectangle ID
-   - Draw rectangles around abnormal cells
+   - Draw polygons around individual abnormal cells inside a rectangle to form regions
-   - Label each rectangle (LSIL, HSIL, ASCUS, etc.)
+   - Label each region as (LSIL, HSIL, ASCUS, etc.)
    - Save annotation files as XML

 2. **Organize your files:**